BestTimesToVisit.com Logo

 nature

-Escape the city's hustle in the tranquil Babur Gardens, a Mughal-era paradise offering stunning views of the city.
-Find a quiet spot under a plane tree and enjoy the peaceful ambiance.
-Insider tip: Pack a picnic to fully savor the serenity.
+Escape the city's hustle and bustle in the tranquil Babur Gardens, a Mughal-era paradise offering stunning views of Kabul.
+Find a quiet spot under a tree, enjoy a traditional Afghan tea, and soak in the peaceful atmosphere.
+Insider tip: Visit during sunset for magical golden light.

 Best time: April-May, September-October